CIDRAM/CIDRAM/_docs/readme.en.md

 "modules"
 - A list of module files to load after checking the IPv4/IPv6 signatures, delimited by commas.

+"default_tracktime"
+- How many seconds to track IPs banned by modules.
+Default = 604800 (1 week).

 ####"recaptcha" (Category)
 Optionally, you can provide users with a way to bypass the "Access Denied" page by way of completing a reCAPTCHA instance, if you want to do so.
 This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.